Killing to Prevent the Inevitable

 Matthew 23:33-38: A Preterist Commentary Intro: What was the Motive for Jesus’ Execution according to the Bible?

-Throughout his ministry, Jesus publicly denounced the hypocrisy of the teachers of the Law and Pharisees.
-In the presence of the Pharisees and teachers of the Law, Jesus declared the following in Matthew 21:43: “Therefore I say to you [the teachers of the Law and Pharisees], the kingdom of God will be taken away from you and given to a people, producing the fruit of it.”
+Throughout His ministry recorded in the gospels, Jesus repeatedly and publicly decried the hypocrisy of the teachers of the Law and Pharisees.
+In the presence of these men, Jesus declared the following in Matthew 21:43: “Therefore I say to you [the teachers of the Law and Pharisees], the kingdom of God will be taken away from you and given to a people, producing the fruit of it.”
 The teachers of the Law and Pharisees understood the kingdom of God to be the Messianic kingdom.
-Feeling threatened by Jesus’ words in Matthew 21:43 and especially Luke 19:27, the chief priests and Pharisees feared that they would lose their positions of authority and perhaps even their lives if Jesus became the king of the Israel.
-Therefore, after Jesus said these words they plotted to have him killed in order to prevent his coronation as the Jewish Messiah as indicated in Matthew 21:43-46:
+Feeling threatened by Jesus’ words in Matthew 21:43 and especially Luke 19:27, the chief priests and Pharisees feared that they would lose their positions of authority if Jesus became the king of the Israel.
+Therefore, it is not surprising that after Jesus spoke these words these men plotted to have him arrested to prevent Jesus from becoming king of the Jews:

-Jesus’ enemies understood that Israel was a Roman province.
-That being the case, declaring any man the sovereign king of Israel would be an act of treason and an overt declaration of war against Rome.
-Therefore, in John 11 these men called a meeting of the Sanhedrin where they justified their intentions to kill Jesus under the guise of avoiding war: “If we let him [Jesus] go on like this, everyone will believe in him, and then the Romans will come and take away both our place and our nation (John 11:48).”
+First century Israel was not a sovereign nation.
+Israel was under Roman rule.
+The teachers of the Law and Pharisees correctly understood that if Israel crowned any man the sovereign king of Israel as the Messiah was expected to be this act would inevitably trigger a war with Rome.
+After calling a meeting of the Sanhedrin, the teachers of the Law selfishly plotted to dispose of Jesus for their own gain under the noble guise of avoiding a war with Rome: “If we let him [Jesus] go on like this, everyone will believe in him, and then the Romans will come and take away both our place and our nation (John 11:48).”

 A Preterist Commentary on Matthew 23:33-38: After Jesus’ Death, Jerusalem killed the Saints, and the City was destroyed in that Generation as Punishment.